 - By means of a physical inspection that claimed animals have been correctly identified with two matching official identifiers and breed, sex, age and location of the claimed animals match the submitted claim details - that your herd register contains all mandatory birth, movement and death information as applicable.
-We may also check supporting documents, such as purchase and sales receipts and slaughter certificates - That claimed animals have a valid official passport - That CTS / ScotMoves have been notified of births, movements and deaths of claimed animals as applicable. - As a keeper of cattle, your identification and traceability requirements can be found in the Cattle Keeper's Handbook
+We may also check supporting documents, such as purchase and sales receipts and slaughter certificates - That claimed animals have a valid official passport - That ScotEID ScotMoves+/ ScotMoves systems have been notified of births, movements and deaths of claimed animals as applicable. - As a keeper of cattle, your identification and traceability requirements can be found in the Scottish Government livestock identification and traceability guidance